Description

 On the other hand, our ungendered packages are straight-runs.
 Blood-relatedness is possible among straight-runs.
 So, you have to choose which between the pullets and cockerels you’ll keep as candidate breeders when they grew up.

 Meanwhile, the full sexual maturity of a Rhode Island Red is met once it reaches eight months.
 Expect a few possible phenotype (physical appearance) changes on your Rhode Island Reds once they hit eight months.
-Consider availing yourself of our Chicken Farming Seminar: Cultural Management Video On-Demand to learn not only our Breeder Selection Program but the entirety of Rhode Island Red-raising practices.
+Learn more about this through our Chicken Farming Seminar.

 Do you deliver Rhode Island Reds anywhere in the Philippines?